CMSgov/ab2d-website/_pages/use-cases.md

   </div>
   <div class="grid-col-fill">
     <h2>Target MTM program enrollees</h2>
-    <p class="usa-intro text-balance measure-4">Identify Medication Therapy Management enrollees by using data for a more thorough search capability.</p>
+    <p class="usa-intro measure-4">Identify Medication Therapy Management enrollees by using data for a more thorough search capability.</p>
     <p>AB2D data can help you identify enrollees who may be eligible for your Part D <a href="https://www.cms.gov/medicare/coverage/prescription-drug-coverage-contracting/medication-therapy-management" target="_blank" rel="noopener">Medication Therapy Management (MTM)</a> programs.
 You can use AB2D data to help identify enrollees who meet the MTM targeting criteria, like those with certain chronic diseases or diagnoses.</p>
   </div>
 </div>